PokeRogue-Projects/pokerogue-daily-runs/README.md

 Run this before releasing sheet to public or make a copy otherwise not all the data will show up or the text will say loading.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more contributing your changes.
+See the [contributing guide](CONTRIBUTING.md) if you're interested in making changes.

 ## Development